AIML-research/AIML-research.github.io/_pages/projects.md

 Funding: <a href="https://www.cyberagentur.de/en" target="_new">Cyberagentur</a> under the call <a href="https://www.cyberagentur.de/en/programs/hegemon/" target="_new">HEGEMON</a>.<br>
 HEGEMON develops a systematic and holistic evaluation framework for foundation models in security-critical contexts.
 The project focuses on robust benchmarking, multi-dimensional performance assessment, and the adaptation of foundation models to domain-specific use cases, addressing reliability, robustness, trustworthiness, and sovereignty aspects.</li></ul>
 <ul>
-  <li><b><a href = "{{ site.url }}{{ site.baseurl }}/projects/hegemon">DzdA (German Centre for Digital Tasks in Higher Education)</a></b></li>
+  <li><b><a href = "{{ site.url }}{{ site.baseurl }}/projects/dzda">DzdA (German Centre for Digital Tasks in Higher Education)</a></b></li>
 Funding: <a href="https://stiftung-hochschullehre.de/en/" target="_new">Stiftung Innovation in der Hochschullehre</a>.<br>
-HEGEMON develops a systematic and holistic evaluation framework for foundation models in security-critical contexts.
-The project focuses on robust benchmarking, multi-dimensional performance assessment, and the adaptation of foundation models to domain-specific use cases, addressing reliability, robustness, trustworthiness, and sovereignty aspects.</li></ul>
+DZdA develops a nationwide infrastructure for quality-assured, multilingual digital exercises and examinations in higher education.
+The AIML group leads the AI & Innovation Center, which designs and evaluates foundation model–based systems for automated task authoring and assessment, adaptive AI tutoring, and reliable first-level support bots, with a focus on human-in-the-loop evaluation, robustness, and trustworthiness.</li></ul>

 ### Finished research projects